SandipSeal/AWS_BigData/AWS_BigData_Notes.md

       e.
 Kinesis Firehose
       f.
 3rd Party Libraries (Spark, Log4j, Flume, Kafka Connect etc.)
 18. This is a Java first client lirary but exists for other progamming language as well (Python, .Net etc.).
 Share multiple shards with multiple consumers in one group - Shard Discovery.
 19. KCL provides checkpointing capability.
 KCL uses DynamoDB for checkpointing and co-ordination.
 Sufficient RCU and WCU should be provisioned in DynamoDB to avoid slow-down.
+For each Amazon Kinesis Data Streams application, the KCL uses a unique Amazon DynamoDB table to keep track of the application's state.
+Because the KCL uses the name of the Amazon Kinesis Data Streams application to create the name of the table, each application name must be unique.
 20. Kinesis Connector Library is a old (2016) Java library that leverages KCL.
 Kinesis Client Library runs on a EC2 instance and it can write data to following -
       a.
 Amazon S3
       b.
 Amazon DynamoDB